 In this article we explain everything you need to know about life insurance and raised blood pressure, including the questions the insurance companies will ask you, which insurance companies are likely to offer the best cover and also the cheapest way to apply for life insurance if you are suffering from or have previously suffered from high blood pressure.

-If you simply want to know the cheapest way to buy life cover, jump to 'Which is the best life insurance company if I have high blood pressure?'
+If you simply want to know the cheapest way to buy life cover and how to get £100 cashback when you do, jump to 'Which is the best life insurance company if I have high blood pressure?'

 What questions will a life insurance company ask about my high blood pressure?